ivanbaradi/Ninja-House/ServerScriptService/Client-Client-Communications/README.md

 The **Play Sound Effect** LocalScript is responsible for playing sound effects at the player's screen.
 It also includes the <code>SoundEffects</code> Sound instance, which also serves as collection of sound effects.
 In the client event, it retrieves the sound effect's name and volume. <br><br>

 ![Client-Client Pic](/Screenshots/client-client-ex7.png)<br>
 This script looks for a sound effect called **Button Clicked**.
 It sets <code>SoundEffects.SoundId</code> with Button Clicked's assetID and its volume to 1.
-Finally, the sound effect is played.
+Finally, the sound effect is played.<br><br>

 ![Client-Client Diagram](/Screenshots/client-client-diagram3.png)<br>
 This diagram represents the example explained above.